Benjamin Burnley

-Life and career
+Early life and education

-Early life and career beginnings
+Burnley was born in Atlantic City, New Jersey, and grew up in Ocean City, New Jersey, before moving with his family at the age of 12 to Selinsgrove, Pennsylvania.
+At 16, after being home schooled, he passed the GED requirement.

-Burnley was born in Atlantic City, New Jersey, and grew up in Ocean City, New Jersey, before moving with his family at the age of 12 to the Snyder County town of Selinsgrove, Pennsylvania.
-At 16, he became home schooled and quickly passed the GED requirement.
-At 21, he moved to Wilkes-Barre, Pennsylvania, where he became a roommate of former Breaking Benjamin bass player Jonathan Price.
-During his early teen years he taught himself to play guitar by listening to Nirvana's Nevermind (he cites Nirvana as his biggest influence).
-Before Breaking Benjamin was formed, Ben Burnley earned money playing cover songs, mixed in with his own in various coffee houses and other all age venues mostly with local neighboring musicians.
+Career

 Breaking Benjamin

-In 1998, Burnley and former lead guitarist Aaron Fink got together (along with Nick Hoover and Chris Lightcap) and started the band "Breaking Benjamin".
-Eventually, Ben wanted to try something different and went out to California to try some new material.
-The other three members went on to form the band Strangers With Candy (later known as Lifer).
-They recruited old friend Mark Klepaski to play bass and he joined in, and shortly after, Nick Hoover was asked to leave the band.
+In 1998, Burnley and former lead guitarist Aaron Fink got together with Nick Hoover and Chris Lightcap and started the band Breaking Benjamin.
+Eventually, Burnley wanted to try something different and went out to California to try some new material.
+The other three members went on to form the band Strangers with Candy, later known as Lifer.
+They recruited old friend Mark Klepaski to play bass and he joined in, and shortly after, Hoover was asked to leave the band.

-In 1999, Ben Burnley moved back to Pennsylvania, and started a band called "Plan 9" with drummer Jeremy Hummel.
-Originally, the band was a three-piece.
-The lineups consisted of Benjamin on vocals and electric guitar, Jeremy on drums, and Jason Davoli on bass.
+In 1999, Burnley moved back to Pennsylvania, and started a band called "Plan 9" with drummer Jeremy Hummel.
+The band initially was a three-piece.
+The lineups consisted of Burnley on vocals and electric guitar, Jeremy on drums, and Jason Davoli on bass.
 Plan 9 would occasionally open for Lifer at home shows.
-During one show, Ben said "Thank you, we're Breaking Benjamin," thus reclaiming the name from 1998.
-Later on, Mark left Lifer and found himself playing bass for Breaking Benjamin.
+During one show, Burnley said "Thank you, we're Breaking Benjamin," reclaiming the name from 1998.
+Later on, Klepaski left Lifer, and began playing bass for Breaking Benjamin.
 Lifer continued going through struggles, and months later, Aaron Fink sat in for a set with Benjamin.
-Finally, Aaron left Lifer, and was offered a spot in Ben Burnley's band, and they became a four-piece.
+Finally, Fink left Lifer, and was offered a spot in Ben Burnley's band, and they became a four-piece.

 Collaborations

-Burnley has collaborated and performed with other acts as well.
-He has performed numerous live duets with fellow alternative metal bands such as Three Days Grace, Evans Blue and Disturbed.
+Burnley has collaborated and performed with fellow alternative metal bands, including Three Days Grace, Evans Blue, and Disturbed.
 He made a guest spot on a special remix of The Drama Club's single "Brand New Day."
 He also co-wrote the Red hit song "Shadows" and Madam Adam song "Forgotten".
-Burnley has collaborated with former Three Days Grace singer Adam Gontier on a song titled "The End of the Day" (yet to be released).
+Burnley has collaborated with Three Days Grace singer Adam Gontier on a song titled "The End of the Day" (yet to be released).